 Our operational philosophy is built on the principles of collaboration and teamwork.
 In this respect, we work closely with all of our constituency groups to create and promote an environment of open interaction, trust, and professionalism.
 This collaborative approach has enabled us to build a more comprehensive support network and allowed us to achieve a more profound overall commitment to mission and purpose.
-It has nurtured positive change and progress in our business operations.
+It has nurtured growth and respect in our constituency relationships.
+It has led to real positive change and efficiencies in many of our business operations.